boots-edu/textbook/source/text/7-exceptions_code_qual/index.md

 ---
 layout: default
-title: Exceptions
+title: Exceptions and Code Quality
 nav_order: 7
 has_children: true
 ---

-# Chapter 7 - Exceptions
+# Chapter 7 - Exceptions and code quality

 [&laquo; Return to the Table of Contents](../index.md)

-Exceptions
+Exceptions and code quality